pegasystems/pega-helm-charts/docs/RUNBOOK_MINIKUBE.md

+# Minikube

+Minikube runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
+For more information on minikube, see the [Minikube documentation](https://kubernetes.io/docs/setup/learning-environment/minikube/).

-This document explains on how to deploy pega using minikube as a provider
+This document explains on how to deploy pega using minikube as a provider.

 # Quick Start